RohanArora13/QR-Scanner-app-flutter/README.md

 # QR Code Scanner

-A QR scanner app made using flutter,i have used [qr library](https://pub.dev/packages/qr_code_scanner) . i have used SQFlite library to store qr codes and show them in history tab
+A QR scanner app made using flutter,i have used [qr library](https://pub.dev/packages/qr_code_scanner) .I have used SQFlite library to store qr codes and show them in history tab

 ## Features